the-turing-way/reproducible-project-template/README.md

 **Maintainers**

-This repository is jointly developed and maintained by Open Research Community Building (led by Dr. Malvika Sharan) and Research Application Management (led by Dr. Aida Mehonic) teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.
+This repository has been set-up and maintained by Malvika Sharan to support the work of Open Research Community Management and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.

+As an open source repository, anyone beyond these teams are very welcome to reuse this template for setting up their projects.

 *Please create [an issue](../../issues) to share references or ideas related to the development of this project.*